lmatz/scheme/README.md

 A simple scheme interpreter supporting a subset of R5RS

-(in progress, to support functions and garbage collection)
+(in progress, to garbage collection)